ossf/scorecard-webapp/scorecards-site/content/home.md

 Even in large tech companies, the tedious process of reviewing code for vulnerabilities falls down the priority list, and there is little insight into known vulnerabilities and solutions that companies can draw on.

-That’s where Security Scorecards is helping.
+That’s where Security Scorecards *[i.e., OpenSSF Scorecard]* is helping.
 Its focus is to understand the security posture of a project and assess the risks that dependencies introduce.

 \*[Open Source Security and Risk Analysis Report](https://www.synopsys.com/software-integrity/resources/analyst-reports/open-source-security-risk-analysis.html?intcmp=sig-blog-ossra1) (Synopsys, 2021)

 <br/>

-### What is Security Scorecards?
+### What is OpenSSF Scorecard?

-##### Security Scorecards assesses open source projects for security risks through a series of automated checks
+##### Scorecard assesses open source projects for security risks through a series of automated checks

 It was created by OSS developers to help improve the health of critical projects that the community depends on.

 You can use it to proactively assess and make informed decisions about accepting security risks within your codebase.
 You can also use the tool to evaluate other projects and dependencies, and work with maintainers to improve codebases you might want to integrate.

-Security Scorecards help you enforce best practices that can guard against:
+Scorecard help you enforce best practices that can guard against:

 <section class="grid grid-cols-1 grid-rows-1 md:grid-cols-2 md:grid-cols-2">